-Dave and I are about six months into our marriage, and it’s safe to say we’ve learned a lot.
+It’s safe to say Dave and I have learned a lot about marriage.
 Since we already lived together before, I didn’t think marriage would be much different.
 Yet somehow it is.
 We’re in virtually the same situation, but it’s somehow different.
 It feels bigger and more important, which it should.
 It feels safer because you know that even if you fight or get upset with one another, you’re married and it’s permanent.
 But you also feel like you need to work harder to maintain it, because you have something bigger and more important to protect.
 One of the most important things I’ve learned about marriage is that it is absolutely the little, everyday actions that matter the most.
 The big gestures might be the most memorable, but they aren’t what really make a marriage.
 It’s the daily habits you develop to build each other and your marriage up.
 So today I wanted to share with you some daily habits I’ve learned to make your marriage stronger.

 2. Praise and compliment each other.
 It’s such a simple thing that people forget too often.
 It can be as simple as complimenting your spouse’s appearance, or telling them how awesome the dinner they cooked was.
 And these simple compliments go such a long way!